About CUA Christ-Centered Community

 Title IX Coordinator

-Cornerstone’s Title IX deputy coordinator is able to serve as an investigator, decision-maker or appeal point in Title IX cases.
+Cornerstone’s Title IX deputy coordinators are able to serve as an investigator, decision-maker or appeal point in Title IX cases.

-All Title IX investigators are able to serve as investigators, decision-makers or appeal points in Title IX cases.
+All Title IX investigators and adjudicators are able to serve as investigators, decision-makers or appeal points in Title IX cases.

-- Haoyung Chien, Assistant Director of Faculty Services for PGS
+- Haoyung Chien, M.A.R., Assistant Director of Faculty Services for PGS

 The following training materials have been used to train Cornerstone University’s Title IX coordinators, investigators, decision-makers and appeal points.